 How I Am Going To Invest In This Recession

-The two things I will do are dollar cost average into crypto and stock.
-And, I’m going to buy as much real estate as possible.
+I will do the dollar cost average into crypto and stock.
+And I’m going to buy as much real estate as possible.
 Investing is boring, so be boring, and it’s the safest way to play the game.
-I don’t think you should try to be a fortune teller and time the market perfectly.
-I think you should play it safe, be boring and dollar cost average over the next couple of years.
+It would be best if you didn’t try to be a fortune teller and time the market perfectly.
+You should play it safe, be boring, and average dollar cost over the next few years.

 Recessions are where millionaires are created.
 I feel for the older generation, but you should do everything possible to double and triple your investments if you are young or middle age.